 The Lex 100 verdict on Dechert LLP

-The firm: “Dechert was one of the first U.S. law firms to open an office in London, in 1972.
-Working closely with colleagues across Dechert’s global office network, our London lawyers advise clients on matters spanning Europe, the Middle East and Africa, as well as global matters involving Asia and the US.”
+The firm: Dechert was one of the first US law firms to open an office in London, in 1972.
+Working closely with colleagues across Dechert’s global office network, the London lawyers advise clients on matters spanning Europe, the Middle East and Africa, as well as global matters involving Asia and the US.

-The deals: Advised the Arab Republic of Egypt on several multi-tranche bond issuances of US$16 billion, including the largest ever public bond issuance out of Egypt and Africa; advised Coveris Holdings S.A. in the sale of its Global Rigid Business to Lindsay Goldberg LLC for €700M in a corporate carve-out involving 15 jurisdictions; advised fintech company Amun Technologies on the issuance of Amun ETP, the world’s first cryptocurrency-linked exchange-traded product, which was listed on Zurich’s SIX Swiss Exchange; advised Monsanto as co-counsel on EU antitrust issues, merger-control clearance and media/investor outreach in the US$66 billion Bayer/Monsanto merger; advised SK hynix on the US$18 billion acquisition of Toshiba’s NAND flash memory chip unit.
+The deals: Advised the Arab Republic of Egypt on several multi-tranche bond issuances of US$16bn, including the largest ever public bond issuance out of Egypt and Africa; advised Coveris Holdings S.A. on the sale of its Global Rigid Business to Lindsay Goldberg LLC for €700m in a corporate carve-out involving 15 jurisdictions; advised fintech company Amun Technologies on the issuance of Amun ETP, the world’s first cryptocurrency-linked exchange-traded product, which was listed on Zurich’s SIX Swiss Exchange; advised Monsanto as co-counsel on EU antitrust issues, merger control clearance and media/investor outreach in the US$66bn Bayer/Monsanto merger; advised SK hynix on the US$18bn acquisition of Toshiba’s NAND flash memory chip unit.

 About the firm